LevinMedia/portfolio/README.md

 }
 ```

 Access theme controls at `/site-settings` (linked from the Howdy component).
+Visitors have control over theming.
+Preferences are stored in local storage for their sesssion.

 ## 🖼️ Image Management